3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

 GMLID_CODESPACE metadata value.
 The idea is that the compound value of gml:id and GMLID_CODESPACE is globally unique.
 The user can choose to use the file name of the CityGML import file, its complete path or a user-defined string as GMLID_CODESPACE.
-Per default, the Importer/Exporter does not import a GMLID_CODESPACE value though.
+By default, the Importer/Exporter does not import a GMLID_CODESPACE value though.

 .. note::